Don Omar Presents MTO²: New Generation

 Meet the Orphans 2: New Generation is the fifth studio album by reggaeton singer Don Omar.
-It was released on October 20, 2012.
+It was released on May 1, 2012.
 It is the sequel to Don Omar's previous album, Meet the Orphans.
 The previews of three songs were released through YouTube on April 17, 2012.
 One is called Tus Movimientos featuring Natti Natasha, the second one is called Zumba and the third one is called Dame Una Llamada featuring Syko El Terror.

-In the official website of Orphanato Music Group it is said that "the album will contain 14 songs that will make history in music".
 The album debuted at No. 1 on the Billboard Top Latin Albums chart.
-The album was top 5 in billboard in 2012 and the No. 1 spot on the Latin artists.
-The album was record history in Billboard.
-The album was top 36 decade in Billboard. and was top 1 Top Latin Albums Chart in Billboard. and is the album most download for Billboard in 2013.
+The album was in the Billboard top 5 in 2012 and the No. 1 spot among Latin artists.
+The album achieved record history in Billboard.
+It finished in the top 36 of the decade on Billboard charts, peaked at number 1 on the top Latin albums chart in Billboard, and was the most downloaded album of its genre in 2013.
 The album was released on August 12, 2012 in Japan.

-The artis Don Omar was Top Latin artists in the year for Billboard in 2012.

 It is Omar's first album to include the Parental Advisory label.
 The track Zumba is featured in the video game, Zumba Fitness Core.